kubermatic/dashboard/README.md

 ## Development

 ### Preparation
-Before you can start the application locally you should install the dependencies using `npm i` command.
+Before you can start the application locally you should install the dependencies using `npm ci` command.

-### Starting the application
+### Starting the Application

-#### Using locally installed NodeJS
+#### Using Locally Installed NodeJS
 To start development server that will proxy API calls to the https://dev.kubermatic.io/ use `npm start` command and navigate to http://localhost:8000/.